 If you’ve decided to write a MBA recommendation for someone, you’re awesome.
 The best kinds of people are the ones that spend their time and energy helping other people advance.
 I’ve helped thousands of people get into their dream MBA programs or hired into their dream jobs.
 That means I’ve seen thousands of recommendation letters, and let me tell you, they ain’t all pretty.

 But writing great recommendations isn’t rocket science.
-If you just keep a few principles in mind, you too can be a ninja recommender.
+If you just keep a few principles in mind and have good reasons for recommending the candidate, you too can be a ninja recommender.

 Here is my complete guide.
 Use it in good health.
 Your colleagues and the universe will thank you.